suneelpatel/Python-for-Beginners/README.md

 Python supports the usual logical conditions from mathematics:

 Equals: a == b Not Equals: a != b Less than: a < b Less than or equal to: a <= b Greater than: a > b Greater than or equal to: a >= b

+# 11. Flow Control
+Flow Control lets us define a flow in executing our programs.
+To mimic the real world, you need to transform real world situations into your program.
+For this you need to control the execution of your program statements using Flow Controls.

+There are six basic flow controls used in Python programming:

+* if
+* for
+* while
+* break
+* continue
+* pass

+#### If Statement :
+The Python compound statement ’if’ lets you conditionally execute blocks of statements.

+#### For Statement:
+The for statement supports repeated execution of a statement or block of statements that is controlled by an iterable expression.

+#### While Statement:
+The while statement in Python programming supports repeated execution of a statement or block of statements that is controlled by a conditional expression.

+#### Break Statement:
+The break statement is allowed only inside a loop body.
+When break executes, the loop terminates.
+If a loop is nested inside other loops, break terminates only the innermost nested loop.

+#### Continue Statement:
+The continue statement is allowed only inside a loop body.
+When continue executes, the current iteration of the loop body terminates, and execution continues with the next iteration of the loop.

+#### Pass Statement:
+The pass statement, which performs no action, can be used as a placeholder when a statement is syntactically required but you have nothing specific to do.

 # 11. Loops in Python